leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_r_validating_prob_simulations.md

 ```
 We would then compare this value against our usual 5% significance level to see
 if we would reject our null hypothesis.

+Small reminder about hypothesis testing!
+Not rejecting, i.e. p-value greater than 5%
+does not prove the null hypothesis.
+The logic is similar to saying it's not sunny outside your window does
+not does imply it's raining in your neighborhood.

 #### Summary of permutation test
 What we did was called a permutation test.
 Intuitively, we compared a statistic based